chef/chef-web-docs/content/unified_mode.md

 end
 ```

-Since the `remote_file` and `file` resources execute at converge time, the ruby code to parse the JSON needs to be wrapped in a `ruby_block` resource, the local variable then needs to be declared outside of that scope (requiring a fairly deep knowledge of ruby variable scoping rules) and then the content rendered into the `file` resource must be wrapped with `lazy` since the ruby parses all arguments of properties at compile time instead of converge time.
+Since the remote_file and file resources execute at converge time, the Ruby code to parse the JSON needs to be wrapped in a ruby_block resource, the local variable then needs to be declared outside of that scope (requiring a deep knowledge of Ruby variable scoping rules), and then the content rendered into the file resource must be wrapped with `lazy` since the Ruby parses all arguments of properties at compile time instead of converge time.

-Using `unified_mode` this resource is simplified:
+Unified mode simplifies this resource:

 ```ruby
 unified_mode true